We combine excellence in research and teaching with practical, experimental approaches to deliver real world impact.

 Providing both Taught Masters (MSc) and research degrees (PhD), our programmes will equip you with the knowledge and skills you need to achieve your career aspirations – we are top in the UK for graduate prospects, and ranked 12th Computer Science Department in the UK in the 2014 Research Excellence Framework.
 Rated ‘excellent’ in our last Periodic Quality Review of Teaching, our MSc courses provide a unique blend of academic teaching with practical and professional training.
 We also offer our students organised placement activities with our industry partners or within our world-class research labs.

-The School provides access to state-of-the-art facilities and services for all its students, including dedicated teaching laboratories, individual supervision, and mentoring by members of academic staff.
-In addition, you will have access to our Knowledge Business Centre (KBC), which links with over 500 ICT related businesses to provide an invaluable resource for finding employment or starting your own company.
+The School provides access to state-of-the-art facilities and services for all of our students, including dedicated teaching laboratories, individual supervision, and mentoring by members of academic staff.
+In addition, you will receive access to our Knowledge Business Centre (KBC), which links with over 500 ICT related businesses to provide an invaluable resource for finding employment or starting your own company.

 We welcome applications for the degrees of PhD (3 years full-time, 4-6 years part-time), MPhil (2 years), and MSc (by Research, 1 year) in any of our research areas from well-qualified, able and enthusiastic students.
 In addition, we offer a PhD (Professional Route) for those with a track record of research in an industrial environment interested in gaining a recognised doctoral qualification.